Install Sentinel CLI

 If you get an error that the binary could not be found, then your

-Otherwise, Sentinel Simulator is installed and ready to go.
+Otherwise, the CLI is installed and ready to go.
 Let's celebrate by writing our first policy!